wallarm/terraform-provider-wallarm/docs/data-sources/vuln.md

 page_title: "Wallarm: wallarm_vuln"
 subcategory: "Common"
 description: |-
-  Get details on vulnerabilities detected by the WAF node.
+  Get details on vulnerabilities detected by the Wallarm node.
 ---

 # wallarm_vuln

-Use this data source to get details on [vulnerabilities][1] detected by the WAF node.
+Use this data source to get details on [vulnerabilities][1] detected by the Wallarm node.

 ## Example usage